Frequently Asked Questions

 By calling us on 0808 178 2058 .
 You will be able to call and make an appointment to be seen and discuss the options available to you.
 You will need to make an appointment in case the SARC is already looking after someone else.

-No. This is a free service for the people who live in Worcestershire.
+No. This is a free service.

 During normal working hours, the SARC is staffed by a Manager and Deputy Manager/Administrator.
 Each client who visits the SARC will see the on-duty Crisis Worker, a person trained to look after their needs and support them throughout their time at the SARC.
 The Crisis Worker will be with you if you decide to undergo a medical examination.
 If you have reported the matter to the police the specially trained officer who first dealt with you is also likely to remain with you as long as you want them to.
 If you want to see a medical professional the SARC will provide a trained, experienced and caring practitioner to provide this service for you.